anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Amazon S3.md

 	- `http://bucket-name.s3-website-aws-region.amazonaws.com`
 	- `http://bucket-name.s3-website.aws-region.amazonaws.com`
 - Make sure to allow public read when encounter 403 code.
+> [!warning] Important
+> S3 website endpoints do not support HTTPS or access points.
+If you want to use HTTPS, you can use CloudFront to serve a static website hosted on S3.
 ## Versioning
 - Enabled at the bucket level.
 - It is best practice to version your buckets: